yamtl/yamtl.github.io/README.md

 ### Release notes

+## 0.2.1

+* Renamed propagation methods
+  * `propagateDelta` is now called `applyAndPropagateDelta` explicitly indicating that it applies the change to the input model and then propagates it to the output model
+  * the new `propagateDelta` only propagates changes to the output model

+## 0.2.0

+* Parallel pattern matching with coarse granularity (experimental feature)

+## 0.1.5

+* YAMTL can use change notifications to detect changes.
+The input model that can be subject to changes needs to be adapted with `YAMTLModule::adaptInputModel()`.

+## 0.1.2

+* Indexing engine (experimental feature)
+* Internal optimizations

+## 0.1.1

+* allInstances is not a callable element
+* bug fixes
+* refactored ChangeDescription analysis

+## 0.1.0

+Incremental evaluation of callable elements (experimental feature):
+* allInstances,
+* staticAttribute,
+* contextualOperation,
+* localInputFilter,
+* localOutputAction,
+* trafoStep

+Incremental evaluation at element level excludes: derivedWith, globalFilter, using, undoAction, endWith.
+These elements of a transformation rule need can be evaluated incrementally at the level of transformation step.
+Backward compatibility with TrafoStep incrementality.

+New features of the language:
+* HelperCall: staticAttribute, contextualOperation.
+The body of helpers must be purely functional.
+* DSL with polished syntax for rules and helpers: no more .build()
+* impactAnalysis and evaluateAndPropagate at element level
+* Lazy initialization of static attribute helpers
+* Standalone helpers

+## 0.0.11-SNAPSHOT

+* AspectJ configuration is now delegated to client code: aop.xml and aspects.
+* Some initialization (deltaMatchPool) is partially reused between propagation of deltas.
+* loadDelta() returns the delta where it is stored.

+## 0.0.10-SNAPSHOT

+Binaries compiled with Java 11.

 #### 0.0.9-SNAPSHOT

 * FIX: During impact analysis of deltas, objects are added to the typeExtend when processing dirty objects only  and not when processing dirty features.